 In North Carolina, there are three valid forms of Will that may be accepted by the Court:

-3. Nuncupative Will: This is an oral “death bed” Will dictated before two witnesses that were specifically requested to bear witness.
+- Nuncupative Will: This is an oral “death bed” that will dictate to two witnesses who were specifically requested to bear witness.

 Step 2: Did the Decedent Sign the Will?